rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 Note-

-There are combo packs that includes all 3 components - Motor+ESC+Propellers which makes it easy to use without any confusion, Those are know as FOC
+There are combo packs that include all 3 components - Motor+ESC+Propellers which makes it easy to use without any confusion, Those are known as FOC

 **🔹 GPS Module Connection:**